T-LES/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script in 4-lastfiles displays the last 10 lines of /etc/passwd.

 Script in 5-firstlines displays the first 10 lines of /etc/passwd.

+Script in 6-third_line displays the third line of the file iata.